The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 - Peppermint Patty dessert with mascarpone and cocoa nib

-No. 9 Park has an award-winning wine program.
-However, I chose to skip alcohol for this meal.
+No. 9 Park has an outstanding wine program.
+However, I skipped alcohol for this meal.

-The bill slid in at about $200, including tax and tip, which is what you'd expect to pay at one of Boston's best fine dining restaurants.
+The bill slid in at about $200, including tax and tip, which you'd expect to pay at one of Boston's best fine dining restaurants.

 9 Park St, Boston. no9park.com